Certificate

 2.10.
 Programming Variables

 3.1.
-Introduction to Complex Dynamic Systems
+Introduction to Complex Dynamical Systems

 3.1.1.
 Models Applied to Physical Preparation

 3.1.2.
-Determining Positive and Negative Interaction
+The Determination of Positive and Negative Interactions

 3.1.3.
 Uncertainty in Complex Dynamical Systems